lewisExternal/EasyLiveAuctionScraper/README.md

 Script takes two command line arguments

 >1.
 (Optional) auction_link_url i.e 'https://www.easyliveauction.com/auctioneers/2020auctions/' [default]
 >2.
-(Optional) resilience i.e 'y'
+(Optional) resilience i.e 'y' [must have a first argument also]
+>2.
+(Optional) background i.e 'y' [must have a second and first argument also]

 Select the auction house from the following https://www.easyliveauction.com/auctioneers/, insert into the first parameter.
-Existence of the second argument will mean the auctions table will not be populated.
+Existence of the second argument 'y' will mean the auctions table will not be populated, instead will be read from the DB.
+Existence of the thrind argument will mean the

-i.e to run in resilience mode
+i.e to run in resilience mode in the background, please see the below.

-> ./run_script.sh https://www.easyliveauction.com/auctioneers/2020auctions/ y
+> ./run_script.sh https://www.easyliveauction.com/auctioneers/2020auctions/ y y

 ## Results